Trust4AI/trust4ai/content/publication/2024_Trust4AI2024JISBD/index.md

 # headless: true

 summary: |
- In this work-in-progress paper, we outline our vision for developing a tool ecosystem aimed at automatically testing AI-driven search engines in accordance with EU trustworthiness compliance requirements….Click on the PDF to continue reading.
+ In this work paper, we outline our vision for developing a tool ecosystem aimed at automatically testing AI-driven search engines in accordance with EU trustworthiness compliance requirements….Click on the PDF to continue reading.

 draft: false
 # Authors